Prince Andrew’s lawyers ask US judge to throw out sexual abuse lawsuit

 District judge Lewis Kaplan, who serves in the Southern District of New York, ruled that depositions must be completed on or before 14 July 2022.

-The Queen’s Platinum Jubilee celebrations will take place in June, potentially setting up a clash with Andrew’s legal issues over the summer.
+The Queen’s Platinum Jubilee celebrations will take place in June, potentially setting up a clash with Prince Andrew’s legal issues over the summer.

 Additional reporting by AP